Right from the Heart: Ryan's Hope cameos

 In 1985, Mathis guest starred on the daytime drama Ryan's Hope in the April 9 and May 1 episodes, the latter of which included a performance of the song "Right from the Heart".
 In the plot of the show, Dave Greenberg (Scott Holmes) has written the song, and Katie Ryan Thompson (Julia Campbell) "takes the song to Mathis in the hope he'll record it".
 Mathis lip syncs to his recording of the song as he pretends to be recording the song in a recording studio while the characters look on from the control room.

-Reception

 People magazine gave the album a mixed review, noting the up-tempo songs, "such as "Touch by Touch", on which Mathis forces it a little".
 Lamenting the lack of duets, the reviewer wrote that "he has had such success doing them", and this is his first studio album since 1977 that has not included one.
 The reviewer does praise the title track as "vintage Mathis" and asserts that "there's still nobody better when it comes to creating a warm, relaxed, mellow mood".
+The Encyclopedia of Popular Music gave the album three stars.